POLICIES

 Agent behavior can be replayed in testing using the same inputs, rules, and constraints.

-Each decision includes the surrounding context needed to understand what happened and why.
+Each decision includes the surrounding context — not just the outcome.

 POLICY A